Wild Women (1970 film)

-Wild Women is a 1970 American Made-for-television Western film directed by Don Taylor and starring Hugh O'Brian, Anne Francis and Marilyn Maxwell.
+Wild Women is a 1970 American made-for-television Western film directed by Don Taylor and starring Hugh O'Brian, Anne Francis and Marilyn Maxwell.
 The film was originally a television pilot that appeared on the ABC Movie of the Week.

 The movie premiered on October 20, 1970.
-When it was rerun during the summer 1971 rerun season, it was the most viewed primetime broadcast for the week, with a 26.3 rating.
+When it was rerun during the summer 1971 rerun season, it was the most-viewed primetime broadcast for the week, with a 26.3 rating.

 The Los Angeles Times called it "diverting entertainment".

 Plot

-A band of boisterous paroled female prisoners accompanies Army engineers on an undercover map-making assignment into or near Mexican territory.
+A band of boisterous paroled female prisoners accompany U.S. Army engineers on an undercover map-making assignment into or near Mexican territory.
+The assignment also includes the smuggling of weapons into Texas.
 Their cover story is that the group consists of settlers; each of the women is paired with one of the engineers to appear to be his wife.